HATFormer: Historic Handwritten Arabic Text Recognition with Transformers: Experimental Results

 \textbf{Synthetic Stage 1 Training Dataset.} For our Stage 1 training dataset, we generated 1,000,065 synthetic images of Arabic text lines.
 We first randomly sampled between 1--20 words from an Arabic corpus containing 8.2 million words.
 The sampled words were then paired with one of 54 Arabic text fonts on a background chosen from 130 paper background images and one of eight image augmentations to generate synthetic line images.
 Our ablation study in Section~\ref{ablation} will show that English OCR initialization is insufficient and synthetic Arabic training is required.

 \textbf{Arabic HTR Datasets.} The \underline{Muharaf} dataset \citep{saeed2024muharaf} is a collection of historical handwritten Arabic manuscripts that span from the early 19th century to the early 21st century.
 The dataset contains over 36,000 text line images, which vary significantly in quality, from clear writing on clean white backgrounds to illegible sentences on creased pages with ink bleeds.
 The \underline{KHATT} dataset \citep{mahmoud2012khatt} is a collection of Arabic handwriting samples with over 6,600 segmented line images.
 All images have black text on a clean white background.
-The \underline{MADCAT} dataset \citep{madcat_1_2012, madcat_2_2013, madcat_3_2013} is a collection of 740,000 handwritten Arabic line images created under controlled conditions, with writing speed, implementation, and paper-type specifications.
+The \underline{MADCAT} dataset \citep{madcat_1_2012, madcat_2_2013, madcat_3_2013} is a collection of 740,000 handwritten Arabic line images created under controlled writing conditions.
 All images have black text on a clean, white background.
+See Appendix \ref{datasets} for more detailed descriptions of each dataset.